 The registration fee should not exceed HK$5,000 for a five-day practical course.
 Most Croucher Summer Courses are expected to charge a registration fee (including accommodation and meals) of approximately HK$3,000.
 At the discretion of the Summer Course Director, the registration fee may be waived for selected students.
 Registration fees should be paid directly to local university hosting the Summer Course and included as income in the final financial statement.

-Faculty will normally give lectures on the theoretical basis and applications of the techniques being taught.
+Faculty are invited to Hong Kong to give lectures on the theoretical basis and applications of the techniques being taught.
 These lectures are strictly for the course participants.
 It may, however, be appropriate to invite faculty to deliver additional research seminars or public lectures to the wider local research community.
-These seminars will usually take place after the course has finished and should be completely separate from the practical course, which should be a coherent, full-time programme of activities reserved solely for the participants.
+These seminars must take place after the course has finished and should be completely separate from the practical course, which should be a coherent, full-time programme of activities reserved solely for the participants.